-Please join us in the famed Latin Quarter of Paris, the world's most visited – and certainly most cherished – city, for two days of hands-on training in reactive transport modeling using The Geochemist's Workbench®.
+Please join us in the heart of Paris, the world's most visited – and certainly most cherished – city, for two days of hands-on training in reactive transport modeling using The Geochemist's Workbench®.
 Then stay on in the City of Lights for the Goldschmidt 2017 conference.

 While in Paris, stroll the historic neighborhoods, marvel at the architecture and monuments, visit exquisite museums, shop till you drop, come alive in the vibrant nightlife, and of course savor the food and drink of the world's capital of gastronomy.